luozaili/Kisme/README.md

-# scRNA SoupX and DropletQC
+# using scRNA SoupX and DropletQC to filter the raw datasets

 library(dplyr)